mjirv/JoinDB/README.md

 ### Notes
 - Joiner currently only supports PostgreSQL and MySQL connections plus CSV imports.
 I'm adding more soon!
-- Best practice is to connect to your other DBs using a read-only user so that your Joiner can't change your production DBs
+- Best practice is to connect to your other DBs using a read-only user so that your JoinDB can't change your production DBs